Manufacturing Industry Fact Sheet

 - Visit the Fair Work Ombudsman website for awards specific to your industry.

-- See Employ people for further information on employment rights and obligations.
+- See our People section for further information on employment rights and obligations.

 There are a number of finance and tax measures relevant to the manufacturing industry, including: